Multimodal MRI markers of nigrostriatal pathology in Parkinson's disease (U01)

 - 200 Parkinson's disease participants (varying stages of disease)

 Enrollment Progress at Pennsylvania State University (Hershey, PA)

-Number and types of biospecimens collected by the Pennsylvania State University, Hershey as of January 10, 2014.
+The chart graphically displays the number and types of biospecimens collected by Pennsylvania State University, Hershey.
 All biospecimens are stored at the NINDS repository and available for distribution to the broader research community.